onury/docma/templates/zebra/README.md

 ## Usage

 1. Make sure you have the latest [Docma][docma-repo] installed.
-2. Although Zebra is installed together with Docma, you can still install/update this template globally via **npm**: `npm i docma-template-zebra -g`
+2. Although Zebra is installed together with Docma, you can still install/update this template via **npm**: `npm i docma-template-zebra -D`
 3. Set `template.path` to `"default"` or `"zebra"` or omit it in your build configuration (docma.json).
 4. Configure and set `template.options` as described below.